FilippoMB/insar-norway-results/index.md

 ---
 layout: single
-title: InSAR Norway Machine Learning
+title: 🛰️ InSAR Norway & Machine Learning 🤖
 permalink: /
 toc: false
 ---

-Welcome to a curated set of reports covering machine learning experiments on InSAR data from Norway.
+This is a set of reports covering machine learning experiments on [InSAR data from Norway](https://insar.ngu.no/).
 Each section below groups related techniques so you can compare modelling choices and results side-by-side.

 ## Anomaly Detection

-Explore baselines and deep-learning methods that surface abnormal displacement patterns.
+Machine learning approaches that aim at detecting abnormal displacement patterns.

 - [Autoencoder]({{ '/anomaly-detection/autoencoder/' | relative_url }}) — reconstruction-based anomaly scoring on regularised time series.
-- [Graph Autoencoder]({{ '/anomaly-detection/graph-autoencoder/' | relative_url }}) — relational modelling of neighbouring points to flag inconsistent behaviour.
+- [Graph Autoencoder]({{ '/anomaly-detection/graph-autoencoder/' | relative_url }}) — relational modelling of neighbouring points to detect inconsistent behaviour.
 - [RANSAC Baseline]({{ '/anomaly-detection/ransac/' | relative_url }}) — robust plane and trend fitting used for outlier detection and time-series resampling.

 ## Clustering

-Compare approaches that partition the InSAR catalogue into coherent deformation regimes.
+Compare approaches that partition the InSAR data into coherent groups.

-- [Batched K-means]({{ '/clustering/batched-kmeans/' | relative_url }}) — scalable mini-batch training for large point clouds.
+- [Batched K-means]({{ '/clustering/batched-kmeans/' | relative_url }}) — partition the time series with a scalable mini-batch clustering approach for large data.
-- [GNN-based Clustering]({{ '/clustering/gnn-based-clustering/' | relative_url }}) — representation learning with graph neural networks prior to clustering.
+- [GNN-based Clustering]({{ '/clustering/gnn-based-clustering/' | relative_url }}) — leverages graph neural networks to form clusters accounting for both temporal dynamics and spatial patterns.

 ## Semi-supervised Learning

-Blend limited labels with graph structure to propagate deformation categories across Norway's monitoring network.
+Combines information from a limited set of labels and structures in the data to put decision boundaries in low-desnity regions.

-- [Graph-based SSL Method]({{ '/semi-supervised-learning/ss-method/' | relative_url }}) — label propagation using graph regularisation and confidence-aware pseudo-labelling.
+- [Graph-based SSL Method]({{ '/semi-supervised-learning/ss-method/' | relative_url }}) — label propagation using graph regularisation.

-If you are looking for a quick overview, use the navigation bar to jump directly to a method of interest.